-My total number of productions for the year more than doubled from 78 in 2015 to 159 in 2016.
-This was the first full year for Rumpelstiltskin, Private Eye and, as expected, this large-cast comedy was my big seller, with 60 productions.
-It had 15 in the four months it was available on 2015 and already has 23 productions booked for next year.
+My total number of productions for the year nearly doubled from 78 in 2015 to 150 in 2016.
+This was the first full year for Rumpelstiltskin, Private Eye and, as expected, this large-cast comedy was my big seller, with 63 productions--a new record for me.

-How I Met Your Mummy came out in December and was #6, getting 10 productions in its first four months.
-I expect this one to do really well this fall as schools select plays for Halloween.
+How I Met Your Mummy came out in December and was a little slow getting started, with just 6 productions in its first four months.
+I expect this one to do much better this fall as schools select plays for Halloween.

-Finally, The _urloined Letter, my first play, was #7, with 5 productions this year compared to 10 last year.
+Finally, The _urloined Letter, my first play, also had 6 productions this year compared to 10 last year.

 I have several more plays waiting for a response from publishers and I'm hard at work on another.
 I can't wait for you to see what's coming next!

 Sunday, May 1, 2016